R&D tax credits explained

 What are R&D tax credits?

 Research and development (R&D) tax credits are a government incentive designed to reward UK companies for investing in innovation.
-They are a valuable source of cash for businesses to invest in accelerating their R&D, hiring new staff and ultimately growing.
+They are a valuable source of funding for businesses to invest in accelerating their R&D, hiring new staff and ultimately growing.

-How do R&D tax credits work?
+How do they work?

 Is my business eligible for R&D tax credits?